 DACA Renewal Support

-These free clinics provide legal support for DACA renewal applications.
+These organizations provide legal support for DACA renewal applications through free clinics or individual appointments.
 Some help cover DACA renewal fees.

 - East Bay Community Law Center

-- More workshops everyday with San Francisco Immigrant Legal Education Network
+- San Francisco Immigrant Legal and Education Network

 - Guide to prepare against ICE raids by Mijente